Get in Touch

 • Measuring rule interest – support and confidence

-• Constructing a set of rules using the Apriori principle
+• Constructing a rule set using the Apriori principle

 Extras